Wednesday, June 16, 2010

 Truth and Reconciliation

 "In 1892, I was able to carry into effect a long-cherished desire to visit my native land (England).
-Having by correspondence with the venerable Society for the Propagation of the Gospel learned that I could be useful in England if I could give the latest information regarding the churches' mission among the Indians and Orientals of Western Canada, I resolved to make a journey through the prairie region and go as far as the coast of British Columbia in order to see with my own eyes the chief mission establishments situated within convenient reach of a passenger traveling by the then slow trans-continental, The Canadian Pacific Railway." ( Photo #1862 "Touchwood Hill Boarding School" at right)
+Having by correspondence with the venerable Society for the Propagation of the Gospel learned that I could be useful in England.
+I resolved to make a journey through the prairie region and go as far as the coast of British Columbia in order to see with my own eyes the chief mission establishments situated within convenient reach of a passenger traveling by the then slow trans-continental, The Canadian Pacific Railway.

-"Having explained my object to the officials of that great railway corporation, I obtained a remarkably favourable concession, the favour enabling me to travel at a minimum cost and allowing me to break the journey at any desired point.
+"Having explained my object to the officials of that great railway corporation, I obtained a remarkably favorable concession, the favor enabling me to travel at a minimum cost and allowing me to break the journey at any desired point.
 At several places, I gave a lantern lecture on Eastern Canada.
-I also took a fairly large number of photographs of natural scenery, mission-buildings, Indian men, women and children, besides some views of Chinese life and worship."
-(Photo #1867 "Young Crowfoot" at right.)
+I also took a fairly large number of photographs of natural scenery, mission-buildings, men, women and children, besides some views of Chinese life and worship."

-"Lest I forget, I will here state that when returning from the coast a fortnight later, I made a closer acquaintance of the same buffalo horns vendors and purchased from them a pair of the prairie souvenirs, thus showing my good-will and assuring myself that no evil had happened to the open-air traders by reason of my previous unappreciated effort to obtain a permanent memento of them."
-(Photo #1864 "Who's Afraid" at right.)
+"Lest I forget, I will here state that when returning from the coast a fortnight later, I made a closer acquaintance of the same buffalo horns vendors and purchased from them a pair of the prairie souvenirs, thus showing my good-will."

-The Lantern Slide Photographs described here and many others can be viewed in the HiVu Photos Gallery in the my collection (100 Native Indian pictures displayed) at http://www.tellout.com/ and go to HiVu Photos Gallery.
-The titles, by the way, are the exact ones written on the magic lantern glass slides by Canon Spencer himself, and I have not edited the autobiographical account in any way, not even to modernize some of the quaint English terms no longer in use and strange views expressed as typical of the Victorian era.
+The Lantern Slide Photographs described here and many others can be viewed in the HiVu Photos Gallery in my collection (100 First Nations pictures displayed) at http://www.tellout.com/ and go to HiVu Photos Gallery.
+The titles, by the way, are the exact ones written on the magic lantern glass slides by Canon Spencer himself, and I have not edited the autobiographical account in any way, only to modernize some of the quaint English terms no longer in use and strange views expressed as typical of the Victorian era.
 I wanted it to be as authentic as possible.
 I hope that this is both enlightening and helpful to us all in our own quest for truth and reconciliation.
-(Photo #1807 "Chief Pash-I-Pa Ho" at right.)

 That's what I think anyway.